Joseph Peterson (psychologist): Early life

-Joseph Peterson was born on September 8, 1878 in Huntsville, Utah.
-His parents, Hans Jordon Peterson and Inger Mary Christensen, were members of The Church of Jesus Christ of Latter-day Saints who had immigrants from Denmark to the United States.
+Joseph Peterson was born on September 8, 1878, in Huntsville, Utah.
+His parents, Hans Jorgen Peterson and Inger Mary Christensen, were members of The Church of Jesus Christ of Latter-day Saints who had immigrated from Denmark to the United States.

 Peterson attended Brigham Young University, the University of Utah and the University of California, before earning a B.S. in 1905 and Ph.D. in 1907 from the University of Chicago.

 Academic career

-Peterson was the principal of a school in Kanab, Utah from 1899 to 1901, followed by Cassia Academy in Oakley, Idaho from 1901 to 1904.
+Peterson was the principal of a school in Kanab, Utah, from 1899 to 1901, followed by Cassia Academy in Oakley, Idaho, from 1901 to 1904.
 He was a Fellow at the University of Chicago from 1905 to 1907.
 He taught psychology at Brigham Young University from 1907 to 1911, where he was a central figure in the 1911 modernism controversy.
 He was Professor of Psychology at the University of Utah from 1911 to 1915, when he again resigned in protest against a serious institutional curtailment of academic inquiry.

 For at the University of Utah in Salt Lake City a similar controversy to BYU's 1911 imbroglio erupted four years later in February 1915.
 There, the dismissals of two professors and two instructors by President Joseph T. Kingsbury — and the subsequent resignations of 14 faculty members in protest — launched the American Association of University Professors' first institutional academic freedom inquest, spearheaded by AAUP founders Arthur O. Lovejoy and John Dewey.
 The 1911 BYU controversy — involving some of the same professors, including Joseph Peterson and Ralph V. Chamberlin — led in part to the University of Utah debacle.

 As a result of these intertwined academic storms, the AAUP published, in December 1915, its inaugural volume of the Bulletin of the American Association of University Professors, including the document now known as the 1915 Declaration of Principles on Academic Freedom and Academic Tenure — the AAUP's foundational statement on the rights and corresponding obligations of members of the academic profession.